Rosbank: Shareholders

 Until May 2022, Société Générale was the owner of 99.4867% stake, after which they were sold back to Interros.
 In the fall of 2022, Potanin announced the transfer of 50% of the shares to Charitable Foundation of Vladimir Potanin.
 Another 7.5% were sold to Rusfinance.

 On 15 December 2022, the US Treasury added Potanin and Rosbank to its sanction list.

-Regional network

-In order to coordinate the bank's regional network, the management is organized as follows: